andreaferretti/factor-tutorial/README.md

 and we can start sending numbers to it.
 Try `3 over send`, and then `8 over send` - you should see the running total printed in the other Factor instance.

+What about channels?
+We go back to our server, and start a channel there, just as above.
+This time, though, we `publish` it to make it available remotely:

+    USING: channels channels.remote ;
+    <channel> dup publish

+What you get in return is an id you can use remotely to communicate.
+For instance, I just got `72581372615274718877979307388951222312843084896785643440879198703359628058956` (yes, they really want to be sure it is unique!).

+We will wait on this channel, thereby blocking the UI:

+    swap from .

+In the other Factor instance we use the id to get a reference to the remote channel and write to it

+    f 9000 <inet4> 72581372615274718877979307388951222312843084896785643440879198703359628058956 <remote-channel>
+    "Hello, channels" over to

+In the server instance, the message should be printed.

+Remote channels and threads are both useful to implement distributed applications and make good use of multicore servers.
+Of course, it remains the question how to start worker nodes in the first place.
+Here we have done it manually - if the set of nodes is fixed, this is actually an option.

+Otherwise, one could use the `io.launcher` vocabulary to start other Factor instances programmatically.

 Where to go from here?
 ----------------------